 He was humiliated, standing alone in a room full of people who had stolen access to his most private and intimate insecurities, and found them funny.
-Not one had been touched by his feelings, his vulnerabilities, his honesty.
+Not one had been touched by his feelings, his vulnerabilities, or his honesty.
 He was just a joke to them.
-Through the blur, he battled to make out actual faces, and just saw a laughing shaking blob of shapes, pointing hands, and open mouths.
+Through the blur, he battled to make out actual faces, and just saw a laughing shaking blob of shapes, pointing fingers, and open mouths.

 And he wondered if it was easier to think of them as a sea of demons, instead of everyone he knew.

-What felt like minutes passed as he stood frozen to the spot, terrified that if he moved forward, he would attack them, or if he moved away they would attack him instead.
+What felt like minutes passed as he stood frozen to the spot, terrified that if he moved some form of violence would break out.

-Eventually, he realised that he was still standing in the doorway, holding the door open and as quickly as he could he stepped back and slammed it shut.
+But then he realised that he still just stood in the doorway of the restaurant, holding the door open, and as quickly as he could he stepped back and let the door close behind him.
 His first instinct was to run, to hide, but then he thought,

-So he started walking back to his car and jumped when a hand touched his shoulder.
+So he walked back to his car and jumped when a hand touched his shoulder.

 “Hey man, where are you going?”